bolexyro/text-call/README.md

 - [ ] Video and audio messages.
 - [ ] Message previews.
-- [ ] Customization options for messages like background color, font, etc.
+- [ ] Customization options for messages like background color, font etc.
 - [ ] Improved user interface and user experience.
 - [ ] Deploy app on play store and app store.
 Hopefully.